 Easily lock your Experian Credit Report and guard yourself against identity theft.
 Prevent unauthorized credit activity with real-time alerts if someone tries to apply for credit in your name while your credit report is locked.

-$1 Million Identity Theft Insurance1
+Up to $1 Million Identity Theft Insurance1

 Enjoy more peace of mind with up to $1 million in insurance and a $0 deductible.